 Ending “Walls of Death”

 Action to count, cap, and control bycatch in the swordfish drift gillnet fishery is necessary while a plan to transition to cleaner gear types is put in place.
-Oceana is committed to protecting marine life like magnificent sperm whales, powerful Pacific white-sided dolphins, and iconic California sea lions, which is why we continue to urge state and federal fishery managers to phase out swordfish drift gillnets.
+Oceana is committed to protecting marine life like magnificent sperm whales, powerful Pacific white-sided dolphins, and iconic Pacific leatherback sea turtles, which is why we continue to urge state and federal fishery managers to phase out swordfish drift gillnets.
 The Pacific Fishery Management Council—a 14-member advisory body—voted at its September 2015 meeting to place the first ever limits, called hard caps, on the numbers of nine protected species that can be injured or killed by swordfish drift gillnets.
 The hard caps rule would have applied to endangered fin, humpback, and sperm whales; short-fin pilot whales, and common bottlenose dolphins; as well as endangered leatherback, loggerhead, olive ridley, and green sea turtles, and would have required an immediate closure of the fishery if a hard cap were met or exceeded for any of these species.
 The National Marine Fisheries Service issued a proposed rule to implement the caps in October 2016.
 In an unprecedented move, however, the Fisheries Service withdrew the proposed rule on June 12, 2017.
 On July 12, 2017, Oceana filed a lawsuit in federal court challenging the withdrawal of the rule.
 Additionally, in 2015, the Council recommended the Fisheries Service require 100 percent monitoring of drift gillnet vessels so that all catch and bycatch is counted on every trip.
-The agency recently decided not to move forward with a rule to implement this recommendation, however, Oceana will continue to fight for this action which is necessary to get an accurate documentation of all animals killed in the fishery.
+The agency recently decided not to move forward with a rule to implement this recommendation, however, Oceana will continue to fight for this action which is necessary to get an accurate documentation of all animals caught and killed in the fishery.

 Safeguarding Marine Life while Ensuring Domestic Fisheries